cdwfs/advent2021/README.md

 - `std.mem.doNotOptimizeAway()` does what it says on the tin

 ### [Day 14: Extended Polymerization](https://adventofcode.com/2021/day/14)
-- `std.BoundedArray` is a heap-less `std.ArrayList` if the max capacity is known at compile time.
 - Key memory for `std.StringHashMap` is managed by the caller; using stack-allocated strings won't work correctly.
 - `callconv(.Inline)` to force a function to be inlined at all call sites (with a compile error if that's not possible)